johnlafata/johnlafata.github.io/tools/code/ai/tensorflow.md

 ## Conclusion

-This pipeline provides a basic framework for fine-tuning a pre-trained model using TensorFlow to diagnose foot injuries from podiatric X-rays and MRIs.
+This pipeline provides a basic framework for fine-tuning a pre-trained model using TensorFlow to diagnose injuries from X-rays and MRIs.
 Adjust the parameters and architecture as needed for your specific dataset and requirements.